 Design Arguments for the Existence of God

-Author: Thomas Metcalf Category: Philosophy of Religion Word count: 1000 The universe, or some of the objects in it, exhibit order, complexity, efficiency, and perhaps purpose.
+The universe, or some of the objects in it, exhibit order, complexity, efficiency, and perhaps purpose.
 Many everyday objects with those features—e.g., watches and houses—were intentionally designed.
-Should we conclude, therefore, that some of the “natural” objects in the universe, or the universe itself, was … Continue reading Design Arguments for the Existence of God
+Should we conclude, therefore, that some of the “natural” objects in the universe, or the universe itself, was also intentionally designed?
+If so, that designer might be God.
+This essay introduces design arguments for the existence of God.

 If God exists, then why do so many people have such a difficult time interacting with him?
 Perhaps the reason is not because God exists and is concealed, but because God does not exist.